adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

 ### String Calculator with Applicative Functors

-I like the simplicity of the [String Calculator kata](http://link...).
-It's a typical example of map-reduce algorithm, where the string has to be split by a delimiter, mapped into a list of integeres and then reduced to their sum.
-I've often used it as an example to quickly evaluate engineering candidates, try new languages and tools.
+I like the simplicity of the [String Calculator kata](http://osherove.com/tdd-kata-1/).
+It's a typical example of the map-reduce algorithm, where the string has to be split by a delimiter, mapped into a list of integeres and then reduced to their sum.
+I've often [used it](https://github.com/adomokos/stringcalulator_js_starter_kit) as an example to quickly evaluate engineering candidates, try new languages and tools.
 This was the first challange I've tried to solve in Haskell about a year ago.
 The other day I found the code and I tried to see how I could improve upon it with everything I've learned so far.

 This is what I found from a year before: